vokimon/markdown-customblocks/README.md

 ::: figure ethernalbulb.jpg

 ::: important "Remember the milk"
-    Milk and chicken has been the responsibles the demoratization of the protein sources.
+    Milk and chicken has been the responsibles the democratization of the protein sources.
 ```